 Last, but by no means least, an often overlooked aspect of forex trading is choosing the right broker—it’s easy to underestimate how important this is.

-It seems easy—just go with a broker that’s easiest to open an account with, requires the lowest amount of capital deposit, offers the highest leverage, and has the best looking platform, right?
+It seems easy to just go with a broker that’s simple to open an account with, requires the lowest amount of capital deposit, offers the highest leverage, and has the best-looking platform, right?

 Unfortunately, there’s more to it than that.

 A good broker will ensure that your trading capital is safe, that you’re not being overcharged in spreads or other fees, and that you have access to the right tools and resources for successful trading.

 Choosing a good broker will also give you access to a good range of currency pairs (in forex) or other instruments and markets if you plan to trade beyond forex.

 So, how do you choose a reliable broker that’s right for you?

 Well, understanding how brokers work—the differences between them, the technology options available, and the ways in which the retail and professional brokerage markets differ—is a complex area.
 But here are the essential things to look out for:

 - Regulation—First and foremost, is the broker regulated?
 And if so, where?
 The best regulatory jurisdictions include Australia (ASIC), the UK (FCA), and the US (CFTC/NFA)—any of these will provide confidence that the broker is reliable and meets a set of minimum standards.
 Keep in mind that regulations are generally different in the US compared with the rest of the world, primarily in terms of limits to leverage, and restrictions on certain types of instruments (e.g. CFDs) and hedging.